WHAT IS CODEPENDENCY?

-Although the widely recognized condition of CODEPENDENCY is not currently included in the DSM (Diagnostic and Statistical Manual), most psychologists define it as a psychological condition that creates a psychological need in individuals to form relationships with other people, who, due to their own psychiatric condition, are likely to be excessively demanding, controlling and exploitative (a prime example being those suffering from narcissistic disorder.
-Indeed, it has been suggested that narcissists are the ‘natural’ partners of those who suffer from codependeny.
+Although the widely recognized condition of CODEPENDENCY is not currently included in the DSM (Diagnostic and Statistical Manual), most psychologists define it as a psychological condition that creates a psychological need in individuals to form relationships with other people, who, due to their own psychiatric condition, is likely to be excessively demanding, controlling and exploitative (a prime example being those suffering from narcissistic disorder.
+Indeed, it has been suggested that narcissists are the ‘natural’ partners of those who suffer from codependency.
 To read my article on narcissism, click here).

-It is thought that the roots of codependency are laid down in traumatic childhood experience.
+It is thought that the roots of codependency are laid down in traumatic childhood experiences.
 As a toddler, the young child learns that protesting against abuse leads to the parent becoming yet more abusive and therefore gives up his/her protestations and learns not to assert him/herself.

-Typically, too, the child learns as s/he gets older that answering back or arguing are especially severely punished.
+Typically, too, the child learns as s/he gets older that answering back or arguing is especially severely punished.
 Thus, his/her belief that standing up for him/herself merely compounds his/her problems is yet further reinforced.

 Often, this learning will happen so early in childhood that the future codependent will have little, or no, memory of it as an adult.

 As alluded to at the start of this article, as adults codependents will tend to focus excessively upon the needs of others, which, in turn, can lead to a loss of a sense of self.